 I guess that eliminates the competition built on Mandrill, so, I can’t say I blame them.
 Mandrill was built solely to be used for eCommerce transactional emails and not to be used by competitors as infrastructure.

 “Today, some customers want a transactional email service to be a utility—like a “dumb pipe” or ISP that very quickly and efficiently delivers emails, and only delivers emails.
-Other customers want a smarter transactional email service that helps them deliver personalized, value-added emails (for industries like e-commerce).
+Other customers want a smarter transactional email service that helps them deliver personalised, value-added emails (for industries like e-commerce).
 Those 2 types of transactional emails are very different animals that require very different styles of innovation, so we’re making these changes to Mandrill to better serve our customers.”

 Ben, a co-founder of MailChimp.
 Feb 24, 2016.